1995parham-teaching/interviews/README.md

 - [Problem](./problems#Coins)
 - [Problem](./system-design#bshooest-person-ever)

-1. [applifier] Why do you have a request/response package?
+1. [hub](https://github.com/elahe-dastan/hub) Why do you have a request/response package?
 What do these packages do?
-2. [applifier] Why do you use Koanf?
-What is wrong with Viper?
+2. [hub](https://github.com/elahe-dastan/hub) Why do you use [Koanf](https://github.com/knadh/koanf)?
+What is wrong with [Viper](https://github.com/spf13/viper)?
-3. [URLshortener] Why don't you add the URL shortener docker into its docker-compose?
+3. [URLshortener](https://github.com/elahe-dastan/urlshortener) Why don't you add the URL shortener docker into its docker-compose?
 4. Is there anything wrong with having more hierarchy for the Go package?
 5. Can you discuss the ways you have for creating a URL shortener service?
 6. Is there any restriction on the number of TCP connections for a system?
 7. Is there any sorting algorithm that has O(n)?

-### 8 Apr 20202
+### 8 Apr 2020

 - Discuss Memorization and Dynamic programming.
 Can you implement the coin problem?
 - Review on Reader-Writer Problem